faraz9993/All_EIC_DevOps_Training/Day_13_Task.md

 }
 ```

-### And the content of App.java in feature-branch-2 is:
+### I modified the content of App.java in feature-branch-2 as:

 ```
 package com.example;